 While important to control the environment inside your guitar case, regulating the environment in the room where your guitar is usually kept is optimum.
 Know the relative humidity and temperature of the room where your guitar is stored.
 Purchase a good hygrometer and thermometer for that room and keep an eye on it.

 If using in-case humidification/dehumidification, it is important to follow the manufacturers’ recommendations and user instructions.
 It is also important to check your guitar daily.
-We can recommend the Oasis humidification system and the Planet Waves Humidipak.
-The Humidipak both humidifies and dehumidifies.
+We recommend the Boveda humidification system.
+These Humidipaks both humidify and dehumidify.
 Remember, soundhole humidifiers work well while delivering moisture, but once dry, they can act like a sponge and actually remove moisture, so monitor closely.

 Whether you control climate in the room or in the case, we recommend using an in-case hygrometer and thermometer and checking them regulary.